zmy1116/phylogfn/README.md

 | Bin size| 0.001 | 0.004 | 0.004 | 0.002 | 0.002 | 0.001 | 0.001 | 0.001 |
 | Bin num |   50  |   50  |   50  |  100  |  100  |  100  |  200  |  100  |

-We will publish the optimized code for parsimony analysis in the future.
+We will publish the optimized code for parsimony analysis in the near future.
 In the meantime, if you are interested, please refer to the [supplementary materials](https://openreview.net/attachment?id=hB7SlfEmze&name=supplementary_material) to run parsimony analysis.

 ## TODO list
 - [ ] mutigpu training